Wrike: presentation, uses and limits in 2026

 • advanced TLS/SSL encryption,

-• multi-factor authentication,
+• multifactor authentication,

 • ISO-certified data centers,